copenhagenjs/copenhagenjs.dk/_posts/2019-07-18-july-meetup.md

 # CopenhagenJS July - Mærsk

 Hello everyone 😄,
-It is time for the June edition of CopenhagenJS.
+It is time for the July edition of CopenhagenJS.
 We are being hosted by Mærsk.

 ## Schedule: